At a high level, Linkerd consists of a control plane and a data plane.

 “add” a service to the Linkerd service mesh, the pods for that service must be

 redeployed to include a data plane proxy in each pod.
-(The
+The proxy injector

-add your service to the data plane with a
+service to the data plane with a single CLI

-These proxies transparently intercept communication to and from each pod, and add features such as instrumentation and encryption (TLS), as well as allowing and denying requests according to the relevant policy.
+These proxies transparently intercept communication to and from each pod by utilizing iptables rules that are automatically configured by linkerd-init, and add features such as instrumentation and encryption (TLS), as well as allowing and denying requests according to the relevant policy.

 These proxies are not designed to be configured by hand.
 Rather, their behavior is driven by the control plane.